gromacs/gromacs/docs/release-notes/2020/major/performance.rst

 Update and constraints can run on a (single) GPU
 """"""""""""""""""""""""""""""""""""""""""""""""

-For standard constant-NVT runs (see the user guide for more details), update and constraints can be offloaded to a GPU with CUDA.
+For standard simulations (see the user guide for more details), update and constraints can be offloaded to a GPU with CUDA.
 Thus all compute intensive parts of a simulation can be offloaded, which provides better performance when using a fast GPU combined with a slow CPU.